 2. Terms of Service

-2.1) Upon acceptance by Information Technology Pty Ltd of an order or the execution by both parties of a SOW, an individual contract for the supply of Services will be formed incorporating these General terms and any applicable Product Terms.
+2.1) Upon acceptance by MIT Ventures Pty Ltd of an order or the execution by both parties of a SOW, an individual contract for the supply of Services will be formed incorporating these General terms and any applicable Product Terms.

 2.2) If there is any conflict of meaning between information contained in the documents which form part of the Agreement, the order of precedence will be as follows: